-Backed by Top Chef winner Jeremy Ford, Stubborn Seed’s fall 2017 debut was met with a unanimous: wow.
-The South of Fifth restaurant executed an exquisite balance between relaxed comfort and culinary ambition.
-The menu changes with the seasons and ingredient availability, but expect regionally inspired dishes like JoJo Tea-cured cobia.
-Plates like the warm celery root with crackling maitake are a feast for both the eyes and taste buds.
+What is it?
+This South of Fifth restaurant (run by Top Chef winner Jeremy Ford) executes an exquisite balance between relaxed comfort and culinary ambition.
+The menu changes with the seasons and ingredient availability, but expect regionally inspired dishes like JoJo Tea-cured cobia and the awesome warm celery root with crackling maitake.
 Can’t decide what to order?
 Opt for the tasting menu and let Ford lead the way.

 Why go?
 Because it’s, well, the best restaurant in South Beach.
 And just in case you can’t snag a table for dinner, Sunday brunch is your chance for redemption.

 What is it?
 A New York City-import that has brought California-style cooking to South of Fifth.
 There’s beauty in simplicity here—from the crispy squash blossoms to the Norwich Meadows carrots, which our editor Virginia Gil says she often “dreams about.”